-The Shubunkin is a single tailed goldfish like its cousin carp and comet which is distributed worldwide.
-What is so beautiful in this fish are its widely spread spotted colors that include shades of red, yellow, black, blue, white, orange, and black with a combination of transparent and metallic scales.
+The Shubunkin is a single-tailed goldfish like its cousin carp and comet which is distributed worldwide.
+What is so beautiful in this fish is its widely spread spotted colors that include shades of red, yellow, black, blue, white, orange, and black with a combination of transparent and metallic scales.
 Shubunkins with a bluer coloration are considered more valuable.

 There are three varieties of shubunkins: American, London and Bristol.

 The American shubunkins have a body shape almost identical to the goldfish comet, but with slightly larger tails that lean more.